History of the Jews in Zimbabwe: History

-In 1965, the white minority government of Southern Rhodesia, under Prime Minister Ian Smith, unilaterally declared independence as Rhodesia, in response to British demands that the colony be handed over to black majority rule.
+In 1965, the white minority government of Southern Rhodesia, under Prime Minister Ian Smith, unilaterally declared independence as Rhodesia, in response to British demands that the colony be handed over to Black majority rule.
 Rhodesia was then subject to international sanctions, and black nationalist organizations began an insurgency, known as the Rhodesian Bush War, which lasted until 1979, when the Rhodesian government agreed to settle with the black nationalists.
 By the time the Rhodesian Bush War ended in 1979, most of the country's Jewish population had emigrated, along with many other whites.

 Some Jews chose to stay behind when the country was transferred to black majority rule and renamed Zimbabwe in 1980.
-However, emigration continued, and by 1987, only 1,200 Jews out of an original population of some 7,000 remained.
+However, emigration continued, and by 1987, 1,200 Jews out of a peak population of about 7,000 remained.
 Most Rhodesian Jews emigrated to Israel or South Africa, seeking better economic conditions and Jewish marriage prospects.
 Until the late 1990s, rabbis resided in Harare and Bulawayo, but left as the economy and community began to decline.
 Today there is no resident Rabbi.

 In 1992, President Robert Mugabe caused upset to the Jewish community in Zimbabwe when he remarked that "[white] commercial farmers are hard-hearted people, you would think they were Jews".

 In 2002, after the Jewish community's survival was threatened by a food shortage and poverty in the country, the mayor of Ashkelon, a city in southern Israel, invited Zimbabwean Jews to immigrate to Israel and offered assistance in settling in Ashkelon.
 Several Zimbabwean Jews accepted his offer.

 In 2003 the Bulawayo Shul burned down and the small community did not restore the building.
 Prayers are generally held at the Sinai Hall or Savyon Lodge in Bulawayo.
 In Harare the Sephardic Community has its own synagogue, and the Ashkenazi Community has a separate synagogue.
 Today because of small numbers of congregants the prayers alternate between the two synagogues.

 Today, about 200 Jews live in Zimbabwe, chiefly in Harare and Bulawayo.
 There are no Jews remaining in Kwekwe, Gweru, and Kadoma.
 Two-thirds of Zimbabwean Jews are over 65 years of age.
 The last bar mitzvah took place in 2006.